HaiShaw/llm-inference/README.md

 ### Inference with DeepSpeed Accelerations: Tensor Parallelism and Kernel Injections
 - `deepspeed/ibench_ds.py` reports **prefill** latency and **decode** (per token generation) latency to arbitary batch size, prompt (input) size, generation (output) size provided, with DeepSpeed acceleration, with or without Tensor Parallelism, with or without Kernel injections.
 - performance benefit from TP is best seen with very fast inter-GPU interconnect (faster than PCI-e): AMD Infinity Fabric Link or Nvidia NVLink
+- note: with deepspeed 0.10.x, may need to update OpenAI Triton with `pip install --pre -U triton` or `pip install triton==2.0.0.dev20221120`
 - note: with TP `--num_gpus <=` total available GPUs

 ```python